 Your caravan is fitted with shatter resistant acrylic windows.
-To preserve their clarity and unblemished transparency it is essential that the following cleaning instructions are strictly adhered to: Road grit, dust, sand, flies, lime tree secretions, bird droppings etc., should be washed off using plenty of cold water do not use a sponge to clean off heavy dirt deposits.
-Any remaining dirt should be washed off using a soft cloth and warm water
+To preserve their clarity and unblemished transparency it is essential that the following cleaning instructions are strictly adhered to: Road grit, dust, sand, flies, lime

 Please note: Under NO circumstances should any abrasive cleaning agents, household detergents or proprietary cleaning fluids be used.
-Wash the window again using only cold water and dry off with chamois leather
+Wash the window again using only cold water and dry off with chamois leather.